stefanmielke/libdragon-extensions/README.md

 ## Development

-Make sure to use the included clang-format before pushing your code.
+Make sure to use the included clang-format before pushing your code!
+You can configure many editors to apply .clang-format upon saving.

 **Pull Requests are welcome!**